Krishan00007/C-program-notes/c program.c.md

 The volume is :48
 ```

- ## 10:To represent a table of user input
+ ## 10:Write a source code to represent a table of user input

  ```
   // To represent a table of user input  number